Iamhuzaifasabahuddin/Python-Personal-Projects/README.md

 ## *HEY THERE 👋🏼, HUZAIFA HERE 🤜🏼🤛🏼*
 ## 💫 About Me:
-👨🏻‍🎓I'm a second-year student at the University of Leicester with a passion for coding that started early on.
-Python has been my trusty companion throughout my coding journey, and I'm constantly exploring new horizons in the world of programming.
-Currently, I'm focused on advancing my skills in Python and its powerful frameworks like Pandas, NumPy, and Matplotlib.
+👨🏻‍🎓I'm a second-year student at the University of Leicester, and my coding journey began early on.
+Python has been my faithful companion throughout this exciting journey.
+I'm constantly exploring new horizons in the world of programming.
+Currently, my focus is on advancing my skills in Python and harnessing its power through frameworks like Pandas, NumPy, and Matplotlib.

 As a dedicated individual, I'm driven to excel in the industry and aspire to inspire others along the way.
 Let's connect and code the future together! 💻🚀

+Additionally, I'm well-equipped with creating fun Discord bots and utilizing multiple APIs such as Google APIs for Calendar and Drive integration.
+On top of all that, I'm also learning Java on the side.

+I'm also well equipped and understand basics and some intermediate Sqllite and Git flow.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/Iamhuzaifasabahuddin) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/huzaifa-sabah-uddin?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)